namrrac/TicTacToeGame/README.md

 1. Don’t be stuck for too long, if you don't understand a section jot it down below and move on.
     * Jot down part of the code you don't understand here.
     * I'd like each person to jot down at least 2 things unfamiliar to them.
+* NOTES-
+*   private Node[][] gridPaneArray = null; // A better way to keep track of my board and access it by x, y
+*   public abstract class Player {
+*
-1. Now Take 5 minutes  and team up with one of your group members and take turns trying to explain what you’ve understood to someone else.
+* 1. Now Take 5 minutes  and team up with one of your group members and take turns trying to explain what you’ve understood to someone else.
     * Ask if they can answer the items you jotted down in #2.
 1. Let's discuss as a class the items you still have questions about or are unfamiliar with.
     * Take notes here of things that became more clear after the class discussion.